-Participants who complete the WVU School of Dentistry’s Tobacco Treatment Training Program
+Participants who successfully complete the WVU School of Dentistry’s Tobacco Training Program can:

-- understand the science behind tobacco addiction, nicotine withdrawal symptoms and effective tobacco use treatments
+- understand the science behind tobacco addiction, and nicotine withdrawal symptoms.

-- inform patients about the causes and consequences of tobacco use
+- inform clients/students about the consequences of tobacco use disorder.

-- provide effective treatment for all tobacco and nicotine use
+- develop effective, individualized tobacco use disorder treatment plans for all types of tobacco and nicotine use.

-- educate others healthcare providers and the public about tobacco treatment issues.
+- educate other providers and the public across a wide-range of settings.

 The Council for Tobacco Treatment Training Programs granted accreditation to West Virginia University's dental school where trainers began offering certification courses in 2018.